 Documentaries & News

-Published by Culinary Backstreets on October 18, 2019:
+Published by Culinary Backstreets:

 “Meet Me in Yusufpaşa” is a short documentary that tells the stories of Syrian, Iraqi and Palestinian migrants through the food of Istanbul’s Yusufpaşa neighborhood and the restaurants that bind the communities together.